Skip to main content

 hive dashboard

-To delete a running Hive experiment:
+To stop a running Hive experiment:

-hive delete exp my-demo-experiment-abc123
+hive stop exp my-demo-experiment-abc123

 Next steps